kiyubits/study-tracker/README.md

 - Fix "loginctl" issue for Mac (clipboard) [Can't run on mac because of loginctl #20](https://www.github.com/kiyubits/study-tracker/issues/20).
 ...

-## Lincense
+## License
-This project uses the XYZ-License it can be found in the LINCESE file.
+This project uses the XYZ-License it can be found in the LICENSE file.